gabhilash436/kafka-priority/README.md

 # Priorization in Kafka
-Sample code that demonstrates how to implement the bucket priority pattern
+Sample code containing a producer and consumer using the [bucket priority pattern implementation](https://github.com/riferrei/bucket-priority-pattern).

 ## Running

-### 1 - Update the configuration
+### - Update the configuration

 ```bash
 cd src/main/resources